-- Co-author of a collective bargaining law enacted by the City of Phoenix in 1978, the first such law in Arizona.
+- Co-author of a collective bargaining law enacted by the City of Phoenix in 1978 (the first such law in Arizona and the most comprehensive).

-- While still in Law School, served as chief negotiator for the Ann Arbor City Employees Union and negotiated the first public employee contract under Michigan’s newly enacted public bargaining law.
+- Chief negotiator for the Ann Arbor City Employees Union and responsible for negotiating the first public employee contract under Michigan’s newly enacted public bargaining law (1966)

 - In 1969, obtained four years of pay totaling approximately $11,000,000 for more than 600 employees when a large manufacturer of trucks lied to the union concerning why it wanted to amend a provision in the collective bargaining agreement, which led directly to a plant closure and layoff of all employees.

-- Obtained a settlement of approximately $9 million in an age discrimination lawsuit on behalf of 77 employees terminated by a large aerospace manufacturing company,
+- As lead counsel, obtained a settlement of approximately $9.5 million in an age discrimination lawsuit on behalf of 85 employees terminated by a large aerospace manufacturing company,

 - Successfully defended a union against a RICO (racketeering) suit brought by a large baking company in connection with a strike and obtained an unfair labor practice complaint against the employer due to its refusal to re-employ the striking employees when they ended the strike.
 Achieved rehire for virtually all of the 120 employees.